clusterBMA: Bayesian model averaging for clustering: Case Study: Clustering adolescents based on resting state EEG recordings

-To probabilistically combine clustering results across these three algorithms, we implemented the \textit{clusterBMA} approach.
+To probabilistically combine clustering results across these three algorithms, we implemented \textit{clusterBMA} using the Calinski-Harabasz index to generate weights for each model, as all of the algorithms appeared to generate clusers with approximately spherical variance in 3 dimensions, and we did not have any \textit{a priori} reasons to expect strongly non-spherical clusters.
 Each set of cluster allocations was represented as a similarity matrix, and a normalised weight $\hat{\mathcal{W}}_m$ was calculated using Eq.
 11 and 12.
 Subsequently we calculated an element-wise weighted average across the similarity matrices using these weights, producing a consensus matrix.
 From this consensus matrix we applied symmetric simplex matrix factorisation to generate final probabilistic cluster allocations with associated uncertainty.